pelikan-io/rustcommon/README.md

 ## Overview

-rustcommon is a workspace repository which contains several crates (libraries) which we use in our Rust projects such as rpc-perf and Rezolus.
-These common libraries may be useful in other projects, and as such, we are providing them here for ease of discovery.
+rustcommon is a workspace repository which contains several crates (libraries) which act as foundational libraries for other Rust projects, such as Pelikan, rpc-perf, and Rezolus.

 Each crate within this repository contains its own readme and changelog detailing the purpose and history of the library.